knarbmakes/ifworldscollide/README.md

   * The winner of the roll then rolls another 1d6 to determine the Environment effect that will be enabled that round.
 Environment effects are listed on the player’s faction page.
   * Optionally: If you want to, you can use a shuffled set of 12 cards (6 from each player) instead of rolling dice and looking up the results in the faction table.
 You will need to source a deck of cards representing each faction's environmental effects to play this way.

-2. **ACTIVATION POINTS GAINED** Each player earns 2 activation points by default, and additional points based on their current leader(s) leadership score.
+2. **ACTIVATION POINTS GAINED** Each player earns 2 AP (Activation Points) by default, and additional points based on their current leader(s) leadership score.
 Multiple leaders can be used by a single player, in which case, the points are added cumulatively.
-  * Activation points not used in a round are carried over to future rounds.
+  * AP not used in a round are carried over to future rounds.
-  * After gaining activation points at the start of the round, the player with the LOWEST value of accumulated points goes first.
+  * After gaining AP at the start of the round, the player with the LOWEST value of accumulated points goes first.
 Resolve ties with a dice roll.
+  * You spend ONE AP each time you want to activate either one or multiple units together (see Formations below)
+  * Each individual unit may only be activated once per round.
-  * Each unit activation uses up ONE activation point.
-In addition, activation points may be used to re-roll failed knack checks.
-Each re-roll uses up ONE activation point.
+  * In addition, AP may be used to re-roll failed knack checks.
+Each re-roll uses up ONE AP.

-3. **ALTERNATE ACTIVATIONS** Players alternate unit activations until they either run out of units, run out of activations, or decide to stop and save their points for later rounds.
+3. **ALTERNATE ACTIVATIONS** Players alternate unit activations until they either run out of units to activate, run out of AP, or decide to stop and save their points for later rounds.

 ## Environment Effects